Asset Publisher

 Avian Influenza: Should We Be Concerned?

-The avian influenza virus is spreading geographically, infecting new species of birds and some mammals.
-For the moment, human cases remain rare and no human-to-human transmission has been detected.
+The avian influenza virus (H5N1) is spreading geographically, infecting new species of birds and several mammal species.
+So far, human cases remain rare, mainly among people exposed to infected livestock or birds, and no human-to-human transmission has been detected.
+But this could change quickly.

 What is bird flu?